Are you sick and tired of credit card bills?

 - Do you ever feel an endorphin rush when making a purchase?

 - Do you experience anxiety, guilt, or remorse after shopping?

 - Do you ever hide purchases from friends or loved ones?

 If you answered “yes” to one or more of these questions then you might have an emotional spending problem.

 Emotional shoppers become addicted to the temporary endorphin high that comes from buying.
 You’re genetically programmed to pursue what makes you feel good but that can turn spending into a physiological habit like a drug.

 That’s why excessive spending is about the emotional experience from buying stuff and not the stuff itself.
 The purchase brings temporary yet immediate gratification (even if it causes debt).

 The wealthy habit is to spend based on needs – not wants – and to plan purchases rather than buy spontaneously.
 A good habit for breaking emotional spending is to force a two day cool off period for all non-planned purchases so your emotions can settle down.
 If you still want it after two days then it may actually be worth buying.

-2: Addiction - Closely related to emotional spending is addiction, but this can be an addiction of any kind – not just shopping.
-Gambling, drugs, and sex addictions are highly destructive – both financial and otherwise.
-The ensuing debt spiral may be the least of your worries but is often a consequence.
+2: Addiction — Closely related to emotional spending is addiction.
+This can be an addiction of any kind, not just shopping.
+Gambling, drugs, and sex addictions are highly destructive, both financially and otherwise.
+The ensuing debt spiral may be the least of your worries, but is often a consequence.

 3: Entitlement — Entitlement thinking is the belief that you magically deserve all the good things in life regardless of what your financial statement says.
 After all, why shouldn’t you have designer clothes, a big screen TV, pedicures, and a new car?
 Everyone else does, right?